-In terms of revenue adjustments, Figure 8 contains the statewide rewards and penalties using the better of attainment and improvement scores (i.e., using RY 2019 base and YTD performance periods).
-These revenue adjustments are using the RY 2019 approved scale from 0-100% with a revenue neutral zone between 45% and 55%.
-Figure 9 shows the number of hospitals in the penalty, reward, or revenue neutral zone for each Model.
-This shows that while the dollar value of the revenue adjustment change is large (delta of \$17.8 million), under Model 2 there is only a shift of 6 hospitals moving from a penalty to the revenue neutral zone and 5 hospitals moving from the revenue neutral zone to a reward.
+In terms of revenue adjustments, Figure 8 contains the statewide rewards and penalties using the better of attainment and improvement scores (i.e., using RY 2019 base and year-to-date performance periods).
+These revenue adjustments are using the RY 2019 approved scale from 0-100% with a hold harmless zone between 45% and 55%.
+Figure 9 shows the number of hospitals in the penalty, reward, or hold harmless zone for each Model.
+This shows that while the dollar value of the revenue adjustment change is large (delta of \$17.8 million), under Model 2 there is only a shift of 6 hospitals moving from a penalty to the hold harmless zone and 5 hospitals moving from the hold harmless zone to a reward.
 The large difference in revenue adjustments is due to both Johns Hopkins and University of Maryland, which combined make up 46% of the \$17.8 million dollar difference.
 Finally, staff notes that the Model 2 distribution yields 38% of hospitals receiving a penalty or no reward and 62% of hospitals receiving a reward.